 I bought a 30SQM Studio Flat about 4 years ago now and thought I would share the process.
 I still live here – it’s still tiny, but now I have so much stuff including a dog – it’s a lot cosier but also getting cramped.
 The process was LONG AF.

 When they say house purchasing is stressful it is – I did so much research and online forum asking on MoneySavingExpert that I felt like a FTB guru.
 I managed to apply for Help To Buy and get approved, applied for my mortgage 3 times, had 3 properties get to the survey stage, lost about £1000 in fees and witnessed the curse of all the property red flags in ONE property: New Build, Studio flat under 30SQM that was above a shop – next to a strip club.
 Could it get any worse?
 I do not know but I was extremely stressed out for the 6 months it took me.

 How I bought my Studio flat in London on low salary/wage.

-It is 1/4th of the size of what any normal person would live in it’s 30sqm and in a suburban area of London in zone 4.
+It is 1/4th of the size of what any normal person would live in it’s 30sqm and in a suburban area of London.
 I’m happy because it’s mine and proud of myself for managing to save up over the years but I’m unsure if anyone else would be willing to live in such a small space but for me it’s perfect.
 I’m near home, where I grew up and all of my best friends are within walking distance away 🙂

 The Flat Refurb